-Customize & Complement: The No-code Way of Extending Your Software Product🔗
+No-code Helps Customize & Extend Your Software Product🔗

-Salesforce, SAP, ServiceNow… These are the brands that spring to mind when you think of business software, and they have become household names after being highly successful businesses year in, year out.
+Salesforce, SAP, ServiceNow… These are the brands that spring to mind when you think of business software.
+They have become household names after being highly successful businesses year in, year out.
 Even people somewhat allergic to them end up using them at some point.
 What makes them so special?
 What is it that they have and others don't?

 Before turning his company into one of the biggest brands, Marc Benioff, the founder and CEO of Salesforce, was seeking the secret sauce for success.
 He visited Steve Jobs in 2003 as he struggled to gain traction at the head of Salesforce.
 Jobs had a simple recipe for Benioff: